J1089/Zomato-Analysis/README.md

      - Financial Quarter (FQ-1, FQ-2, etc.)

 ### 3. **Convert Average Cost for 2 People to USD**
-   - **Description**: Convert the "Average cost for 2" column (currently in local currency) into USD using the relevant exchange rate.
+   - **Description**: Converted the "Average cost for 2" column (currently in local currency) into USD using the relevant exchange rate.

 ### 4. **Number of Restaurants by City and Country**
-   - **Description**: Count the total number of restaurants across various cities and countries.
+   - **Description**: Counted the total number of restaurants across various cities and countries.

 ### 5. **Restaurants Opened by Year, Quarter, and Month**
-   - **Description**: Analyze the number of new restaurant openings over time, broken down by year, quarter, and month.
+   - **Description**: Analyzed the number of new restaurant openings over time, broken down by year, quarter, and month.

 ### 6. **Count of Restaurants by Average Ratings**
-   - **Description**: Categorize restaurants based on their average customer ratings.
+   - **Description**: Categorized the restaurants based on their average customer ratings.

 ### 7. **Bucketization of Restaurants by Average Price**
-   - **Description**: Group restaurants into buckets based on their average price for two people and count how many fall into each price range.
+   - **Description**: Grouped the restaurants into buckets based on their average price for two people and count how many fall into each price range.

 ### 8. **Percentage of Restaurants with Table Booking**
-   - **Description**: Calculate the percentage of restaurants that offer table booking services.
+   - **Description**: Calculated the percentage of restaurants that offer table booking services.

 ### 9. **Percentage of Restaurants with Online Delivery**
-   - **Description**: Calculate the percentage of restaurants that offer online delivery services.
+   - **Description**: Calculated the percentage of restaurants that offer online delivery services.

 ### 10. **Develop Charts Based on Cuisines, Cities, and Ratings**
-   - **Description**: Create visualizations to analyze trends related to cuisines, cities, and restaurant ratings.
+   - **Description**: Created visualizations to analyze trends related to cuisines, cities, and restaurant ratings.
 Additional KPIs can be considered based on findings.

 ---